Fort Simcoe Historical State Park

 Fort Simcoe Historical State Park is a 196-acre, day-use heritage site and is primarily a historic preservation effort.
 Due to its historic significance, Fort Simcoe was placed on the National Register of Historic Places in June 1974.
 Camping is available at Brooks Memorial and Yakima Sportsman state parks.

 In 1956, Fort Simcoe was leased to Washington State Parks by the Yakama Nation on a 99-year lease for historic preservation.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-Fort Simcoe has large open grassy areas for baseball, football, softball, and soccer.
+- Fort Simcoe has large open grassy areas for baseball, football, softball and soccer.
+Bring your own equipment.

 The tribes of the Yakama Nation long used the Fort Simcoe site as a camping area.
 Its cold springs, called "Mool Mool" (bubbling water), offered an abundance of water in the otherwise dry region.
 Timber was nearby, grassland was abundant and the weather in the valley was normally better than further north.

 As conflicts increased between settlers and tribes in the Washington Territory, the military needed a post further north than Fort Dalles, Oregon.
 The camping area of Mool Mool was chosen and Fort Simcoe construction began Aug.
 8, 1856, by companies G and F, Ninth Infantry, led by Maj.
 Robert Seldon Garnett.

 The fort served as an advance post of the Ninth Infantry Regiment; one of the two regular army posts established in the territory.
 The other was Fort Walla Walla.

 Closed as a fort in 1859, the site was turned over to the Bureau of Indian Affairs.
 It became a boarding school for Yakama children and remained in this capacity until 1923.